Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Our Method

 The C-loops focus on fixing all false critical cells, including false positive/negative minima, saddles, and maxima. \emph{False positive} cases are defined as cells paired with their facet/cofacet in the original data but not paired with any in the decompressed data.
-Conversely, \emph{false negative} cases are cells that were unpaired in the original data but paired with one of their facets/cofacets in the decompressed data.
+Conversely, \emph{false negative} cases are cells that were originally unpaired but paired with one of their facets/cofacets in the decompressed data.
 We will discuss the method for selecting the vertex $i$ that needs editing in different cases below.
 For false positive/negative minima, we describe the fix process in detail, while for the remaining cases, we focus on the overall editing strategy and omit intermediate steps for brevity.

-\textbf{False Positive Minimum (FPmin).} Based on the gradient pairing rules summarized above, an FPmin is a vertex $i$ that is paired with an adjacent edge $ij$ in the original data because there exists at least one adjacent vertex $j$ such that $f_i > f_j$.
-However, after decompression, $\hat{f}_i < \hat{f}_j$ holds for all adjacent vertices $j$, causing vertex $i$ to become unpaired and incorrectly identified as a minimum.
+\textbf{False Positive Minimum (FPmin).} In the original data, a regular vertex $i$ is paired with an adjacent edge $ij$ if its scalar value is greater than that of its neighbor $j$ (i.e., $f_i > f_j$).
+A False Positive Minimum (FPmin) occurs when compression inverts this local gradient.
+Specifically, after decompression, if $\hat{f}_i$ becomes less than all its neighbors ($\hat{f}_i < \hat{f}_k$ for all adjacent neighbor $k$ of $i$), vertex $i$ fails to pair with any edge and is incorrectly classified as a minimum.

 We use Figure~\ref{fig:min} to explain this case further.
-Assume that vertex $i$ is a regular cell paired with edge $ij$ in the original data, meaning $f_i > f_j$.
+Assume vertex $i$ is originally paired with edge $ij$ ($f_i > f_j$).
 However, after compression, as shown in Figure~\ref{fig:min}(a), vertex $i$ becomes an FPmin because $\hat{f}_i < \hat{f}_j$.
 As a result, vertex $i$ remains unpaired and is incorrectly identified as a minimum.
 To correct this, our method identifies vertex $j$ for editing.
 By decreasing $\hat{f}_j$ as shown in Figure~\ref{fig:min}(b), the condition $g_i > g_j$ is restored.
 This enables vertex $i$ to pair with edge $ij$, eliminating the FPmin.